metrorailings/OwlBlog/content/posts/2022-circa-millions-week-6-predictions.md

 ***

-### Seahawks +2.5
+### Uncertain

 ***

-I'm not sure whether I feel comfortable siding with the Seahawks after the way their defense blew chunks last week against Taysom Hill and the Saints.
+I'm not sure whether I feel comfortable siding with the Seahawks after the way their defense blew chunks last week against Taysom Hill and the Saints - Seattle's defense looked completely hopeless against mobile quarterbacks.
+It's unlikely the Seahawks will be any better against Kyler Murray.

+But Kyler himself has been incredibly disappointing.
+When he's not running around like a chipmunk, his quarterbacking leaves so much to be desired.
+On the other side of the field, Geno Smith has been nothing but sensational.

+A high-scoring affair is certainly a real possibility here.
+And if that's the case, all it takes is a fortuitous turnover to settle the outcome.